 THEORIES ABOUT THE MURDER

-There was also speculation as to why no one had heard anything from the home as the killer attacked the victims, especially as the murders which were believed to have taken place around 2PM, which coincided with the lunch time of various people who worked very close to the location of the house.
+There was also speculation as to why no one heard anything from the home as the killer attacked the victims, especially as the murders were believed to have taken place around 2 p.m.
+This coincided with the lunch time of various people who worked very close to the location of the house.

-In March 1917, while J.C.
+In March, 1917, while J.C.
 Hunter was still serving his sentence for the murder, a man named J.B.
-Gaving approached a Savannah policeman who was serving in the National Guard at the Mexico border during the hunt for Pancho Villa to claim responsibility for the murder of the women.
-He said he had committed the crime with a partner, and described the interior of the house with great detail.
+Gaving approached a Savannah policeman serving in the National Guard at the Mexico border during the hunt for Pancho Villa.
+He claimed responsibility for the murder of the women.
+He said he committed the crime with a partner, and described the interior of the house with great detail.
 He was considered insane and his confession was discounted.

 THE GHOST STORIES

-The Gribble house was demolished in 1941, and by 1944 another building was erected on the site which later became the Old Town Trolley Tours, where stories continue to persist of paranormal occurrences in the part of the building where the house once stood.
+The Gribble house was demolished in 1941, and by 1944, another building was erected on the site which later became the Old Town Trolley Tours, where stories continue to persist of paranormal occurrences in the part of the building where the house once stood.